Texas Bluebonnet Seeds

 Care & Maintenance: Texas Bluebonnet

 Texas Bluebonnet (Lupinus Texenis) - No wildflower is so well known as Texas Bluebonnet.
 It's easily grown from Texas Bluebonnet seeds, and it can transform a field of little interest into a colorful display of lovely blue wild flowers!
-The Texas Bluebonnet wildflower was adopted as the State Flower of Texas in 1901 and is most often seen in beautiful floral displays along road sides and in pastures all over the state.
-Though native to Texas, these wild flowers will grow in other areas.
+The Texas Bluebonnet wildflower was adopted as the State Flower of Texas in 1901 and is most often seen in beautiful floral displays along road sides, in woodlands, and in pastures all over the state.
+They begin to bloom in March and are usually in full bloom by April.
+Though native to Texas, these wild flowers will grow in other areas and when planted in mass, the visual effect is stunning.
+A sea of blue is created!

 Bees & butterflies